megalithic/bits-and-bobs/README.md

 For some submodule info, rather, [a cheatsheet](http://blog.jacius.info/git-submodule-cheat-sheet/).

-## extrees

-I also created a handy little [command-line note taking app](https://github.com/megalithic/noter).

-It is pretty basic app/script right now, but have ideas for a more robust, yet still simplistic in UX, feature set.
-Stay tuned for that.

 ## additional reading

 There are many great dotfiles repos to check out and in general get inspiration